This post was written in partnership with

 Today, I want to take a minute to talk about a very serious subject, something close to my heart: the need for bone marrow donors.
 Throughout my life, I have lost many loved-ones to cancer and leukemia.
 Some of them gone way too soon.
-Before I tell you more about how you can be a bone-marrow donor, I want to tell you about my friend.
+Before I tell you more about how you can be a, I want to tell you about my friend.

 Gone too soon